|

 first-team All-American by College Humor Magazine.

-joined the Pittsburgh Pirates in the National Basketball
+the Pittsburgh Pirates in the National Basketball League

-League (NBL) for two seasons.
-Herb's rookie pro season
+(NBL) for two seasons.
+Herb's rookie pro season and the

-15 games in the NBL, Herb averaged 5.7 points per game.
+games in the NBL, Herb averaged 5.7 points per game.
+All

-All his home games were played in the Duquesne
+his home games were played in the Duquesne University

-University gymnasium.
-When his NBL career ended, Herb
+gymnasium.
+When his NBL career ended, Herb played in the

 For many years, Duquesne University